jerng-org/ruthenium/README.md

     3.1.
-    -   A platonic data structure which is flexible enough to be implemented in various language runtimes (1.4.), easily; it must also be reasonbly efficient to store in various storage runtimes (1.5.)
+    -   A platonic data structure which is flexible enough to be implemented in various language runtimes (1.4.), easily; it must also be reasonably efficient to store in various storage runtimes (1.5.)

         3.1.1.